Initial Teacher Training Partnerships

 PLITEN is a Pan London ITE Network of universities and providers that have come together to so that we can better support schools, colleges and early years settings whom we work in partnership with.
 We have come together in the first instance with objectives to lessen the workload for settings with regards to mentoring.

 We have developed a PLITEN Module for mentors and recognise the following NASBTT modules in Academic Year 2024-5.
-Collectively these will be referred to as the ‘PLITEN Module' and cover the core mentor skills training (7 hours) as part of the 20 hours of training.
+Collectively these will be referred to as the 'PLITEN Module' and cover the core mentor skills training.
+KLMs will support mentors in identifying areas of need and ensure they are able to access modules as required.

 1. Understanding the CCF